Agawam-IT/tech.agawamed.org/_posts/2020-02-24-february-announcements.md

 Some of you have noticed a new bookmarks menu in Google Chrome.
 If you are logged into your @agawamed.org Google Account you will now see an Agawam Bookmarks folder in the top left of the browser.
 We have added a few useful links and will be adding more in the future.
 If there is anything you'd like to see added to the bookmark folder, please let us know.

+### Link Google Classroom with TeacherPlus Gradebook

+Rediker has released a new feature in link your Google Classroom with the TeacherPlus Gradebook.
+Many of our teachers are currently using both platforms and have to do double entry.
+This will streamline much of the work.
+Ed in the Technology Department has put together this [helpful tutorial](https://tech.agawamed.org/g%20suite/teacherplus/google-classroom-teacherplus-gradebook-link/).

 That is all for now.
 The Technology Department will be sending out more announcements at least once a month.
 Always be sure to check the website for the latest information.

 If you have any questions or concerns about anything in this announcement, please submit a support ticket.